jit06/retroarch_fbdev_c1/README.md

 It provides a way to scrap roms with skyscraper and convert de result into retroarch compatible playlists and thumbnails It has been designed for lowres display (cbvs or 480p), suitable for small display or true NTSC composite display.

-# Install with binary release
+# Install with binary release (recommended)
 - uncompress de archive with xz (eg. ez -d gamodroidC0_v1.0.img.xz)
 - write it to an emmc or sdcard with must be at least 4GB (eg. sudo dd if=gamodroidC0_v1.0.img of=/dev/sdb bs=4M)
 - boot you Odroid C1/C1+/C0 with it

-# Install with sources
+# Install from sources (may not work)
 - get official ubuntu minimal 18.04 from Hardkernel and start your Odroid C1/C1+/C0 with it.
 - apt-get update && apt-get install git
 - clone this repository in /root (git clone --depth 1 https://github.com/jit06/retroarch_fbdev_c1)
 - cd /root/retroarch_fbdev_c1
 - ./build.sh
 - reboot
-- in retroarch: use online updater to update all but cores before doing anything else
+- in retroarch: go in online updater and update the following:
+	- Core info files
+	- assets
+	- joypad profiles
+	- cheats
+	- databases
+	- overlay
+	- glsl shaders

 Note that it takes several hours to compile and setup everything Basicaly, it's an enhanced retropie install without emulationstation, so most if not all retropie docs are valid.